alt-react/Active-Directory-Home-Lab/README.md

    1) click on "Apps" in the top-left corner, click on "Search & Reporting", and click "Skip", and click "Skip tour"
    2) in the input field under "Search", type in `index=endpoint`, then click on the green magnifying glass search button
+   3) on the left, under "SELECTED FIELDS", click the "a source" option

- I you see the following values:
+ If you see the following values:

     * WinEventLog:Security
     * WinEventLog:System